 The concrete wall of the DMZ – this is a little off the beaten track and gives us a great glimpse at the wall which was erected b the South Koreans during the 70’s.
 We can even see South Korean watch towers along the hill from the DPRK post.

-Drive back to Pyongyang stopping in Sariwon to see the folklore park and enjoy Makkoli in a local bar if you wish.
+Drive back to Pyongyang stopping in Sariwon to see the folklore park with the opportunity enjoy Makkeoli (extra charge) in a local bar.